 It is about culture.

 The culture of enterprise architects designing secure solutions; Development leads requiring specific standards of secure coding from their developers;

-QA testers knowing which security vulnerabilities to look for – logical and technical, the IT administrators building secure development, testing, and deployment environments for everyone working on the product;
+QA testers know which security vulnerabilities to look for – logical and technical; the IT administrators build secure development, testing, and deployment environments for everyone working on the product;

 Security testing is when the product has to be declared safe and secure by its clients and users.

 We help startups and software development companies build and nurture this culture.

 Our Virtual CISOs, as Service experts, carefully examines every client’s business before working on their security policies and procedures.